Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Notation and setting

-Note that we could average over units within clusters and then take the expectation over the distribution of clusters for the cluster version of the HAATE, but as clusters are of uniform size, the effect is equivalent.
-This estimand has been considered by others, including \cite{basse2018limitations} and \cite{chin2018regression}.
-This effect is well-defined.
-However, without assumptions on interference it is not directly estimable, as all units will be under one condition or the other, and so we can find the mean under either condition only to the exclusion of the other.
-Under no interference, the treatment assignment vector for other units does not affect the potential outcome, and the HAATE, the EATE, and the ATE will all be equivalent.
+\footnote{Note that generally we could average over units within clusters and then take the expectation over the distribution of clusters for a cluster version of the GATE, but as clusters are of uniform size in our case, the estimand is equivalent.} This estimand has been considered by others, including \cite{baird2018optimal}, \cite{basse2018limitations}, and \cite{chin2018regression}.
+This estimand is well-defined under arbitrary forms of interference, but without additional assumptions for example on the nature of interference, the effect is generally not identifiable.
+Under no interference, the treatment assignment vector for other units does not affect the potential outcome, and the GATE, the EATE, and the ATE will all be equivalent.